 When choosing plants for a small garden, check the maximum growth size of the varieties you pick.
 Some trees and shrubs can grow to enormous sizes which could overcrowd a small garden quickly.

 Having a small garden doesn’t mean you can’t grow your own fruit and veg.
-Trailing varieties of tomatoes grow well in hanging baskets and don’t take up any floor space.
-Small containers with salad leaves and herbs are another great way to grow your own produce in a small space.
+Herbs, strawberries and trailing varieties of tomatoes all grow well in hanging baskets and don’t take up any floor space.
+Or squeeze in small containers or grow bags to grow your own produce in a small space.

 This year, we're delighted to introduce our Kitchen Garden range.
 This is a mix-and-match approach to growing your own produce, where you can choose from a selection of items to customise your growing set-up.
 The range includes everything you need from raised beds to grow covers - so you can make sure it all fits your space.